 Armed with this information, I hope you can answer a car hire agent without hesitation when they ask if you need a collision damage waiver.
 If you have questions about other types of car and hire insurance, KAYAK’s car hire guide is here to help you.

 If your car insurance policy does not include collision coverage, you may want to buy a CDW when hiring a car in the UK.
-When traveling abroad, you should buy a CDW or collision coverage from a third party.
+When travelling abroad, you should make sure you understand whether CDW is already included in your hire and consider excess reduction or third-party cover if needed.

 Technically, a collision damage waiver isn’t insurance.
 It’s a waiver that may help cover repairs if you damage a hire car.